-Google Chrome could be getting a security boost when it more formally adopts Pepper Flash sandbox technology, according to two researchers who say Pepper offers the best protection
+Google Chrome could be getting a security boost when it more formally adopts Pepper Flash sandbox technology, according to two researchers who say Pepper offers the best protection against attacks.

 Attackers now need additional sandbox escape vulnerability to fully compromise a system.

 Security researchers Paul Sabanal and Mark Vincent Yason of IBM's X-Force Advanced Research Team, told attendees at the 2012 Black Hat Briefings last week that Chrome's Pepper Flash implementation offers a much more restrictive environment when compared to Google's native Flash plug-in for Chrome or Protected Mode Flash for Firefox, which is based on the sandboxing code in Adobe Reader X.